abcsFrederick/SlideSeg3/README.md

 <b>save_all:</b> True saves every image_chip, False only saves chips containing an annotated pixel <br>

 <b>save_ratio:</b> Ratio of image_chips containing annotations to image_chips not containing annotations (use 'inf' if only annotated chips are desired; only applicable if save_all == False <br>

+<b>level:</b> Choose from highest (highest magnification), all, lowest (lowest magnification), 40.0, 20.0, 10.0, 5.0, 2.5, 1.25
+if no specific magnification created by manufactory will use lower magnification. e.g 40x->20x <br>

+<b>cpus:</b> Number of CPUs to be used to parallel multiple WSIs, if processing all levels, less then 4 cpus will be recommanded in case of memory lack.

 </p>

 ##### 2.2 Annotation Key <a class ="anchor" id="2.2"></a>